cloudposse/atmos/website/docs/quick-start/install-atmos.md

 sidebar_position: 2
 ---

 There are many ways to install Atmos.

-The latest version of Atmos might not be available with third party package managers.
+__NOTE:__ The latest version of Atmos might not be available with third party package managers.

 To check what version of Atmos you have installed, just run `atmos version`.